 - Multiple clubs, organizations, and honor societies

-- Traditional high school experiences (prom, graduation, live theatre, class rings, etc.)
+- Traditional high school experiences (prom, graduation, live theatre, on-campus events and activities

 - Sports/Band/ROTC eligibility at zoned school

 - Full counseling department